 Mink and muskrat share a partnership as wetland designers.
-Both are common around wetlands and shallow lakes, but mink are seldom seen.
-Recently, mink have seen a decline in numbers due to loss of habitat.
-While predators often have trouble mixing with human communities, they’re also a symbol of a balanced ecosystem.
+Both are common around wetlands and shallow lakes, but recently mink numbers have been in decline due to habitat loss.
+Predators such as mink or foxes often have trouble mixing with human communities, but they’re also a symbol of a balanced ecosystem.
 While there’s no quick answer to this paradox, a closer look at minks may offer some insight to our wetlands and how we impact them.

-Here’s where things get interesting.
-While muskrat keep wetlands diverse by manipulating and moving plants, spreading seeds, burrowing, and den-making, mink control muskrat’s impact by controlling their population.
-As the tag-team ensues, wetland plants stay diverse and productive to help the rich soils process nutrients and produce clean air and water.
-To reach this balance, minks prevent muskrats from wiping out the vegetation of a wetland, and from over-burrowing shorelines.
-Too many burrows cause shorelines to collapse, as well as raise the risk for sprained ankles.
-Mink also occupy old muskrat dens, which keeps muskrats on the move and less able to heavily impact a single area.
+Feeding on muskrats is when things get interesting.
+While muskrat keep wetlands diverse and dynamic by creating open water as they move plants, spread seeds, burrow, and create dens, mink balance this impact by keeping the muskrat population in check.
+As the tag-team ensues, wetland plants stay diverse and productive yet don’t overwhelm a wetland with biomass.
+In an ideal balance, the continual shifting of plants, water, and soils process nutrients, filter water, replenish groundwater, and produce clean air.
+To support this balance, minks prevent muskrats from wiping out the vegetation of a wetland, and from over-burrowing in shorelines.
+Too many burrows cause shorelines to collapse, and raise the risk for sprained ankles.
+Mink also occupy old muskrat dens, which keeps muskrats on the move and less able to heavily impact an area.

 While muskrat have adapted to reproduce quickly, mink don’t have that advantage.
 As a predator, they’re more susceptible to bio-accumulation of contaminants that work their way up the food chain.
 Pollutants such as mercury and PCB’s have been shown to cause minks to go sterile, and they’re more sensitive to changes in habitat due to development.
 Muskrat however have shown to be quite adaptable to changes in shoreline development, docks, boats, and backyards that edge up to water.